-"And, if you keep my commandments and endure to the end you shall have eternal life, which gift is the greatest of all the gifts of God."15
+"And, if you keep my commandments and endure to the end you shall have eternal life, which gift is the greatest of all the gifts of God."

-"For those that live shall inherit the earth, and those that die shall rest from all their labors, and their works shall follow them; and they shall receive a crown in the mansions of my Father, which I have prepared for them."16
+"For those that live shall inherit the earth, and those that die shall rest from all their labors, and their works shall follow them; and they shall receive a crown in the mansions of my Father, which I have prepared for them."

 I testify that we can by the Spirit follow the invitation of Heavenly Father: "This is My Beloved Son.
-Hear Him!"17 in the spirit world will receive His guidance by the Spirit as they bless and serve others for Him.
-And they will feel His love and find joy in being drawn closer to Him.
+Hear Him!"

 By His words and His example, Christ has shown us how to draw closer to Him.
-Every child of Heavenly Father who has chosen to enter through the gate of baptism into His Church will have the opportunity in this life to be taught His gospel and to hear from His called servants His invitation, "Come unto me."18
+Every child of Heavenly Father who has chosen to enter through the gate of baptism into His Church will have the opportunity in this life to be taught His gospel and to hear from His called servants His invitation, "Come unto me."